madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 USA-based sellers dominate the marketplace, generating $372,909 per seller on average, 2.5x UK sellers, 3.2x China sellers, and over 100x Canadian sellers.
 Canada stands out as a striking outlier: 9 sellers generated only $31,747 combined revenue (about 22 orders per seller across the entire multi-year dataset), suggesting these may be newly onboarded sellers, a niche product category, or a distinct market segment rather than simple underperformance.
 Worth investigating further before drawing firm conclusions.

+**Suggestion:**
+Investigate the Canadian seller segment specifically, if it's due to onboarding timing or a logistics barrier, resolving it could unlock meaningful additional revenue given the seller count already in place.

 #### Q12: Which sellers have the highest cancellation or return rates?

 **Query:**